tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } EncryptedExtensions;

 extensions
 : A list of extensions.
+For more information, see the table in {{iana-considerations}}.
 {:br }

 ###  Certificate Request